LordGhostX/solofunds-api/README.md

 # Solofunds Hackathon Submission

-This repo contains a three levelled KYC API which work hand-in-hand to verify the identity of a user eliminating every form of identity theft.
+This repo contains a three-level KYC API that works hand-in-hand to verify a user's identity eliminating every form of identity theft.

-The verification process is divided into three parts:
+The verification process is split into three parts:
-- SSN verification level: In this phase, the user submits their first name, last name, dob, SSN and their details are initially verified with the provided SSN.
+- SSN verification level: In this phase, the user submits their first name, last name, dob, SSN, and their details are initially verified with the provided SSN.
 - Document verification level: In this phase, the user submits an identifying document (passport, ID card, or driver's license).
-Then using OCR technologies and machine learning, extract information from their document such as names, dob, and image.
+Then using OCR technologies and machine learning, extract information from their documents such as names, dob, and image.
 - Picture verification level: In this phase, the user submits an image of themselves.
-Then using machine learning and face matching algorithms, we validate that the submitted image of themselves match the same image extracted from their identity document.
+Then using machine learning and face matching algorithms, we validate that the submitted photo of themselves match the same image extracted from their identity document.

 ## API Reference